CCI-Bonn/OHIF-AI/README.md

 **Live Mode**: To avoid manually clicking the inference button each time, enable **Live Mode**.
 Once enabled, the model will automatically segment the target structure on every prompt you provide.

+💡 For both models, a single prompt (for example, a point or scribble on one slice) automatically propagates the segmentation across the entire 3D image stack, enabling volumetric segmentation from minimal user input.

 ![Output](docs/images/output.png)

 ### Positive and Negative Prompts